BaibhavJoshi/cool-form/README.md

 # login-and-registration

-A simple form for logins or registrations.
+A simple form design for logging-in and registrations.

 Check it out [here](https://baibhavjoshi.github.io/login-and-registration/).